BazaroZero/BazaroZero/README.md

 - I've recently graduated from the Lyceum of the Yandex Academy
 - Next I will be learning FastAPI and JavaScript with its frameworks
-- Did a bit of ML and CyberSec (participated in CTFs), but now focuses on web development
+- Did a bit of ML and CyberSec (participated in CTFs), but now I'm focusing on web development, and then I'm thinking about trying mobile dev (React Native)
 - I have some big and interesting project ideas that will soon be developing in my repos

 **Stay tuned!**